syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 This section guides you through setting up and configuring a [CheckBox](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfCheckBox.html) in your .NET MAUI application.
 Follow the steps below to add a basic CheckBox to your project.

-To get start quickly with our .NET MAUI CheckBox, you can check the below video.
+To quickly get started with the .NET MAUI CheckBox, watch this video.

 {% youtube "https://www.youtube.com/watch?v=dgekGX8eYMo" %}